-The majority of mine affected water at the Jellinbah Mine is stored in Jellinbah South Void, Plains Pit and large dams constructed within the mine lease area (i.e. Environmental Dam, Russell's Dam, 108 Dam, Max Pit Tailings Dam and Mackenzie North Mine Water Dam).
+The majority of mine affected water at the Jellinbah Mine is stored in Jellinbah South Void, Plains Pit and large dams constructed within the mine lease area (i.e. Environmental Dam, Russell's Dam, 108 Dam, Mackenzie North Mine Water Dam).

-The water management system also includes an interconnecting pipe network with associated pumps which allow mine affected water to be transferred between water storage structures across the site.
+The water management system also includes an interconnecting pipe network with associated pumps which allow mine affected water to be transferred between water storages and mining areas.

 Under the current mining operations coal tailings from the CPP are contained in Russell's Dam with the tailings decant recycled from Russell's Dam for the site water consumption at the Central CPP.
+Vinces Pit is a new pit being excavated for coal production and will be converted into a tailings storage facility at the end of 2026 to replace Russell's Dam as it approaches end of life.
+Vinces Pit is located in the Central mining area and be used for tailings disposal for the remaining Jellinbah mine life.